frequency-chain/frequency/designdocs/user-handles.md

 ### **Notes:**

-* The handle being mapped to MSA ID is the handle with the suffix i.e. full handle.
+* The handle being mapped to MSA ID is the handle with the suffix i.e. display handle.
 * Side note.
 While this is correct, we would want to store the key of **UserHandlesToMSAId** as either the reduced handle (aka post homoglyph replacement) or the hash of the reduced handle.

 * Idea around **RetiredHandles**: We could store this in the UserHandlesToMSAId data as "retired" with the block number it retired on.
 (That way it is merely waiting for current_block > (retire_block + HandleRetirementPeriod))